• Skip to primary navigation

 We get to know about ourselves, each other, our school environment and our wider school community.
 In addition, we enjoy exploring the season of autumn and harvest.
 We will look at and discuss signs of autumn in our environment.

-Reading is an integral part of our daily literacy sessions.
-Children read with a teacher weekly in group guided reading sessions and regularly on a one-to-one basis.
-Your child bringing home a book to share supports much of this work in class.
-Children can choose a new book for home as often as they wish; you may wish to come into the classroom to ensure your child selects a new book from the appropriate coloured band.
+Reading is an integral part of daily literacy sessions.
+Children regularly read with an adult in group guided reading sessions and sometimes on a one-to-one basis.
+Each child will bring home a book to share which supports much of this work in class.
+The children’s books will be changed weekly.
+Children are assessed regularly to see which band they are in and this is recorded in their reading record.

 Please try to set aside a few minutes each day to share your child’s reading book and complete the record book on a regular basis.
 This enables them to move up our ’Reading rocket’ in the classroom.